Gerty Cori: Washington University

 The Coris left Roswell in 1931 after publishing their work on carbohydrate metabolism.
-A number of universities offered Carl a position but refused to hire Gerty.
-Gerty was informed during one university interview that it was considered "unamerican" for a married couple to work together.
-Carl refused a position at the University of Buffalo because the school would not allow him to work with his wife.
+Several universities offered Carl a position but refused to hire Gerty.
+Gerty was informed during one university interview that it was considered "un-American" for a married couple to work together.
+Carl refused a position at the University at Buffalo because the school would not allow him to work with his wife.

-In 1931, they moved to St. Louis, Missouri, as Washington University offered both Carl and Gerty positions, although Gerty's rank and salary were much lower than her husband's.
-Despite her research background, Gerty was only offered a position as a research associate at a salary one tenth of that received by her husband; she was warned that she might harm her husband's career.
-Washington University's Chancellor, Arthur Compton, made a special allowance for Gerty to hold a position there, going against the university's nepotism rules.
-Gerty had to wait thirteen years before she attained the same rank as her husband.
-In 1943, she was made an associate professor of Research Biological Chemistry and Pharmacology.
+In 1931, they moved to St. Louis, Missouri, when Washington University offered positions to both Carl and Gerty, although Gerty's rank and salary were much lower than her husband's.
+Despite her research experience, Gerty was only offered a position as a research associate at a salary one tenth of that received by her husband; she was warned that she might impede her husband's career.
+Washington University's Chancellor, Arthur Compton, made a special allowance for Gerty to hold a position there, ignoring the university's nepotism rules.
+Gerty waited thirteen years before she attained the same rank as her husband.
+In 1943, she was appointed associate professor of Research Biological Chemistry and Pharmacology.
 Months before she won the Nobel Prize, she was promoted to full professor, a post she held until her death in 1957.

-While working at Washington University, they discovered an intermediate compound in frog muscles that enabled the breakdown of glycogen, called glucose 1-phosphate, now known as the Cori ester.
-They established the compound's structure, identified the enzyme phosphorylase that catalyzed its chemical formation, and showed that the Cori ester is the beginning step in the conversion of the carbohydrate glycogen into glucose (breaking down energy stores into a format in which they can be used).
-It can also be the last step in the conversion of blood glucose to glycogen, as it is a reversible step.
+While working at Washington University, they discovered an intermediate compound in frog muscles that enabled the breakdown of glycogen, called glucose 1-phosphate, later known as the Cori ester.
+They established the compound's structure, identified the enzyme phosphorylase that catalyzed its chemical formation, and deduced that the Cori ester is the beginning step in the conversion of the carbohydrate glycogen into glucose (breaking down energy stores into a form that can be used).
+It can also be the last step in the conversion of blood glucose to glycogen, as it is reversible.
 Gerty Cori also studied glycogen storage disease, identifying at least four forms, each related to a particular enzymatic defect.
-She was the first to show that a defect in an enzyme can be the cause of a human genetic disease.
+She was the first to show that a defect in an enzyme can cause a human genetic disease.

-Gerty and Carl Cori collaborated on most of their work, including that which won them the 1947 Nobel Prize in Physiology or Medicine "for their discovery of the course of the catalytic conversion of glycogen".
+Gerty and Carl Cori collaborated on most of their work, including that which won the 1947 Nobel Prize in Physiology or Medicine "for their discovery of the course of the catalytic conversion of glycogen".
 They received one half the prize, the other half going to the Argentinian physiologist, Bernardo Houssay "for his discovery of the part played by the hormone of the anterior pituitary lobe in the metabolism of sugar".
-Their work continued to clarify the mechanisms of carbohydrate metabolism, advancing understanding of the reversible conversion of sugars and starch, findings which proved crucial in the development of treatments for diabetics.
+Their work helped clarify the mechanisms of carbohydrate metabolism, advancing understanding of the reversible conversion of sugars and starch, which proved crucial to the development of diabetic treatments.